 Handling Text Data

-For text data, tokenization breaks down text into individual words or tokens, and vectorization converts it into numerical vectors using techniques like TF-IDF or word embeddings.
+In tokenization, text is broken down into words or tokens, whereas vectorization converts it into numerical vectors using methods like TF-IDF or word embeddings.

 Feature Scaling